-His curiosity is understandable but I am intrigued by the underlying weave of meanings attached to this question -- the question of colonialism, the sociolinguistic majority versus the minority, phonocentrism, logocentrism, the Center and the Other or Margin which lead to the structure of social hierarchy.
+His curiosity is understandable but I am intrigued by the underlying weave of meanings attached to the question -- the question of colonialism, the sociolinguistic majority versus the minority, phonocentrism, logocentrism, the Center and the Other or Margin which lead to the structure of social hierarchy.

 A favorite surprising result was ordering a drink on my frequent flights.
 In the early days, I'd put my paper and pen inside the seat pocket.
 Every time a flight attendant approached me for a drink, I'd show her a paper, "apple juice, no ice."
 In the next phase, I used my PDA (pre-smartphone).
 Then next, no, not smartphone.
 Instead, during my MFA research on deconstruction and phonocentrism in the smartphone phase, I decided to speak ASL "apple juice, no ice."

 One day in a group of Deaf people on flights, I told the stories about handreading to my Deaf seatmate.
 Then a flight attendant approached us.
 To my disappointment she didn't try.
-She gestured and used paper/pen.
+In custom, she gestured and used paper/pen.
 My turn, I ordered my usual in ASL and got my order right.
-I turned to my seatmate and smiled.
+I turned to my seatmate and smiled, "See?".

 Another day in the waiting lounge at the airport, a young guy sat next to me and vocally spoke to me.
 I spoke ASL to him.
 At first he was confused and lost, but then he caught the last ASL word that he could handread "writing."
 He realized I was deaf and politely went back to his business.
 Watching him out of the corner of my eye, he pulled out his laptop and opened it.
 At first, I thought he didn't bother to chat with me.
-Then, something really familiar popped up on his laptop.
+Then, something really, really familiar popped up on his laptop.
 A notepad.
 My gosh, he actually made an effort and typed something to me.
 We chatted on the notepad on his laptop.

-In my observations, since the days I spoke ASL in a natural way, hearing people began to make an effort of getting their own paper and pen, smartphone, or any writing/typing instruments.
+On the other hand, in my observations, since the days I spoke ASL in a natural way (never pointing to ear again), hearing people tend to respond more positively.
+They began to make an effort of getting their own paper and pen, smartphone, or any writing/typing instruments.

 Overall, the public (hearing) society in North America has changed with better education, awareness, and understanding.
 Still, more change needs to be made on both sides.
 When I change my way of thinking, behavior, and language usage, it also changes hearing people how they act and think.